Reinterpreting Landauer conductance, solving the quantum measurement problem, grand unification: Re-interpreting Landauer-Buttiker formalism

 Let us now consider the left lead.
 Number of occupied local states at a point between $\mu_A$ and $\mu_1$

 The first term is for $+k$ modes and all of them are occupied by electrons coming from left reservoir.
 The second term is for $-k$ modes that are occupied only if there is reflection whose probability is $|r(E)|^2$.
+This is where one has to question what are the states because $+k$ mode electron is being coherently reflected into a $-k$ mode and we are applying Pauli exclusion principle to them as if they are separate states.
+Since we can apply Pauli exclusion principle to local partial states, this is justified.
 Number of unoccupied states in left lead between $\mu_2$ and $\mu_A$ will be

 The first term gives the total number of local states at a point.
 From them if we subtract the occupied ones then we will get the number of unoccupied states.
 So the second term can be understood by looking at Eq.
-24. Charge neutrality requires
+23. Charge neutrality at a point in the lead requires

-Since we are equating occupied states to unoccupied states to get charge neutrality (an occupied state having arbitrary number of electrons and unoccupied state with no electrons cannot give charge neutrality), again we are considering that a state can be occupied by one electron only.
+Since we are equating occupied states to unoccupied states to get charge neutrality, again what we mean is that a local partial state can be occupied by one electron only, at the expense of an un-occupied local partial state.
 Solving Eq.
-26 one can get
+25 one can get

 If this voltage difference can be measured then we will get a conductance that can be obtained from Eqs.
-14 and 27
+13 and 26

-It is labeled hypothetical because this conductance is purely theoretical and what will be measured cannot bypass the measurement problem of quantum mechanics.
-That is analogous to eigenstates of an atom that can be calculated but cannot be observed because any attempt to observe will disturb the state.
+It is labeled hypothetical because this conductance is purely theoretical and what will be measured by attaching the voltage probes to the quantum mechanical leads, cannot bypass the measurement problem of quantum mechanics.
+That is analogous to eigen-states of an atom that can be calculated but cannot be observed because any attempt to observe will disturb the state.
 This also tells us why a conductivity of a mesoscopic sample can be calculated from Eq.
-28 but cannot be observed.
+27 but cannot be observed.
 This also makes it clear that the Hamiltonian of a system cannot tell us the conductance.
-As to what is actually observed or measured in several experiments on such systems, we provide the following analysis given by Buttiker.